Atlantic Horseshoe Crab (Limulus polyphemus)

 The breeding season of L. polyphemus runs from March to July with peak season occurring in May and June (Rudloe 1980; Rutecki et al. 2004).
 During the breeding season, male and female L. polyphemus arrive on the shores of eastern North America in droves with most breeding happening at high tide on new and full moon nights (Rudloe 1980).
 Males typically mount females using special claspers and eggs are fertilized externally (Brockmann 1990).
 However, eggs may also be fertilized by satellite males which are not attached to females and surround the mating couple (Sasson et al. 2015).
 Eggs develop in the sand, hatching 3 to 4 weeks later and larvae disperse into the ocean (Bakker et al. 2016; Botton and Loveland, 2003; Rudloe, 1979).
 Horseshoe crabs live longer than dogs typically reaching 19 years of age (Rutecki et al. 2004).

 During the breeding season, red knots (Calidris canutus rufa) feast on horseshoe crab eggs, an important food source for these birds (Niles et al. 2009).
 Horseshoe crabs are also harvested by humans for biomedical use as their blood contains amoebocyte lysate (ACL), a compound that can be used to detect bacterial endotoxins (Rutecki et al. 2004).
 Although biomedically harvested individuals are typically released once blood has been taken, mortality does occur among released individuals (Rutecki et al. 2004).
 Horseshoe crabs are also harvested for fishing bait and overharvesting from fishing and the biomedical industry and shoreline destruction has led to population declines (Land et al. 2015).
-In order to help track the health of horseshoe crab populations, nonprofit organizations such as NYC Audobon, and researchers survey horseshoe crabs populations each year during the breeding season.
-This year, the MSNH will team up again with NYC Audubon on Friday, June 9 to participate in the survey so that we can interact and help protect this fascinating and ancient species.
+In order to help track the health of horseshoe crab populations, nonprofit organizations such as NYC Audubon, and researchers survey horseshoe crabs populations each year during the breeding season.
+The MSNH teams up annually with NYC Audubon in the survey so that we can interact and help protect this fascinating and ancient species.

 Avise, J. C., W. S. Nelson, and H. Sugita.
 1994.
 A speciational history of" living fossils": molecular evolutionary patterns in horseshoe crabs.
 Evolution: 1986-2001.